intellinote/intellinote-cli/README.md

 # intellinote-cli

-A simple command-client client to the Intellinote REST API.
+A simple command-line client to the Intellinote REST API.

 ## Installing